bolek42/bolek42.github.io/phy/vac.md

 If the vacuum is good enough that the electrons are not slowed down by remaining gas, the assembly should be able to generate some X-rays.
 The following foto was taken using a delayed shutter and the high voltage supply was switched on from a safe distance of a couple of meters behind a concrete wall to avoid unnecessary irradiation.
 The Geiger counter shows a dose rate of 1.5 mSv/h a couple of centimeters away.
+This experiment was done back in 2010 and just shows, how much care should be taken, if playing with high voltage and high vacuum.

 <img class="imgLeft" src="images/disch.jpg">